-If you have questions please contact Sherry Sidders, Preschool Teacher or Thomas Brown, Director of Special Education.
+If you have questions please contact Darlene Allison, Elementary Principal or Thomas Lish-Brown, Director of Special Education.

 Section 504 prohibits discrimination against disabled persons, including both students and staff members, by school districts receiving federal, financial assistance.
 Included in the U.S. Department of Education regulations for Section 504 is the requirement that disabled students be provided with free appropriate public education (FAPE).
 These regulations require identification, evaluation, the provisions of appropriate services and procedural safeguards.

 With respect to most disabled students, many aspects of Section 504 regulations concerning FAPE parallel the requirements of the Individuals with Disabilities Education Act (IDEA).
 In those areas, by fulfilling responsibilities under IDEA and state law a district is also meeting the standards of the Section 504 regulations.